When to See a Pain Management Specialist for Neck Pain

 If your main issue is persistent neck pain or nerve-related symptoms like weakness, a pain management specialist is an excellent resource.
 These doctors focus on diagnosing the source of your pain and providing targeted relief.
 According to the HSS Health Library, physicians who specialize in musculoskeletal medicine, like pain management doctors, are best equipped to assess these symptoms.
 They use minimally invasive procedures to reduce inflammation and interrupt pain signals.
 Your treatment plan might include options like cervical facet joint injections or epidural steroid injections to deliver medication directly to the affected area, offering significant relief without major surgery.

-A Neurologist’s Treatment Plan
+What to Expect from a Neurologist’s Treatment Plan

 When symptoms point to nerve involvement—like tingling, numbness, or weakness in your arms and hands—a neurologist may be the right specialist.
 Neurologists concentrate on the brain and nervous system and are often responsible for managing cervical spondylosis, especially as it is a common nerve-related condition.
 A study from PubMed highlights their role in treating patients with this diagnosis.
 A neurologist will conduct a thorough neurological exam to pinpoint which nerves are affected.
 Their treatment plan focuses on managing these symptoms, often with medication, and they can order specific tests like nerve conduction studies to understand the extent of any nerve compression.